 By the end of the module students should – in combination with the technical skills they learn in other parts of their course – be able to:

 - Research and analyze scientific/technical developments based on their potential impact in solving specific problems

 - Use that analysis to write:

-- News and feature articles about trends in R&D
+- News and feature articles about research and development projects and trends

 - Book reviews

 - Comparative technology literature reviews (M-level and postgraduate)

 - Edit the work of others for both content and style.

 In the Spring term of 2021, these modules will consist of weekly flipped lectures and online activities, group interactive sessions, and individual tutorials.
 Ideas for the coursework will be discussed and developed with the instructor, and students also have the opportunity to get detailed formative feedback from the instructor as long as it’s submitted within agreed deadlines.